mscalora/ESPTimeCast/README.md

     * [**Install the LittleFS Uploader Plugin**](https://randomnerdtutorials.com/arduino-ide-2-install-esp8266-littlefs/)
     * **Before uploading, ensure the Serial Monitor is closed.**
     * Open the Command Palette (`Ctrl+Shift+P` on Windows, `Cmd+Shift+P` on macOS).
+    * If you have the Serial Monitor open, close it to prevent resource busy error.
     * Search for and run: `Upload Little FS to Pico/ESP8266/ESP32` (the exact command name might vary).
     * **Important for ESP32:** If the upload fails, you might need to manually put your ESP32 into "Download Mode."
 While holding down the **Boot button** (often labeled 'BOOT' or 'IO0' or 'IO9'), briefly press and release the **RST button**, then release the Boot button.